golobby/router/README.md

 ```

 ### Serving Static Files
-The `FileHandler` and `FileHandlerWithStripper` handlers are provided to serve static files directly.
+The `Files` method is provided to serve static files directly.
-The examples below demonstrate how to use them.
+The example below demonstrate how to use it.

 ```go
 package main